gr8jen/MelcloudUpdater/README.md

 -> path of the used programs

--> Setpoint for normal operatoin and Legionella (if you want something else)
+-> Setpoint for normal operation and Legionella (if you want something else)

+-> Time each day you want to run SWW (if you want something else)

 -> for Influxdb: